vmmc2/vmmc2/README.md

 --------------------------------------------------------------------------------
 -->
 ### Disclaimer:
-* __This account only contains personal repositories.
-None of the repositories here have any connection with my current or previous employers.__
+* __This account only contains personal project.
+None of them have any connection with my current or previous employers.__

 ### About myself:
 * 🎓 __Academic Experience:__